 Does that sound weird and complicated?
 It’s not.
 It’s much simpler than it might sound.

-BCAAs aren’t any other amino acids than the ones you saw in the list of essential amino acids earlier.
+BCAAs aren’t any other amino acids than those you saw in the list of essential amino acids earlier.
 They are simply three of those: leucine, isoleucine, and valine.

 These three amino acids are both essential and branched-chain.
-Branched-chain means that they have a chemical structure that makes them look like little trees with branches.
+Branched-chain mean that they have a chemical structure that makes them look like little trees with branches.

+“BCAA” is just a way to describe the structure of leucine, isoleucine, and valine.
+They are just three of the nine essential amino acids but with a unique structure that looks like a canopy of branches.
 The other essential amino acids don’t have this branch-looking structure.
-“BCAA” is just a way to describe the structure of leucine, isoleucine, and valine.
-They are just three of the nine essential amino acids, but with a special structure that looks like a canopy of branches.

 EAAs, BCAAs, and Your Muscles

-If you didn’t skip to this part because you saw the word “muscles” in the sub-heading, you already know that you only need to get the essential amino acids from your diet.
-This holds when it comes to building muscle as well.
+If you have read this far, you already know that you only need to get the essential amino acids from your diet.
+That holds for building muscle as well.